 - Personal exemptions were eliminated from the federal tax code, although some states still recognize them.

-- The child tax credit would increase, and an additional family-related credit would be added for non-child dependents.
+- The amount of the child tax credit was increased, and an additional credit was added for non-child dependents.

-- The bill does not make any changes to deductions for 401(k) plan contributions (as had been previously proposed).
+- The law didn't make any changes to deductions for 401(k) plan contributions.

-- The terms of the Affordable Care Act would not be subject to change, although the tax penalty for not carrying insurance was eliminated effective January 1, 2019.
+- The terms of the Affordable Care Act weren't subject to change, although the tax penalty for not carrying insurance was eliminated effective January 1, 2019.

 How Will This Affect Low-Income Taxpayers?

 The changes to tax brackets, the standard deductions, and the loss of personal exemptions have all had an impact on low-income taxpayers.

 Suppose a single taxpayer earned $16,000 in 2020.
 That would have put them in a 15% tax bracket back in 2017.
 They would have paid 10% in tax on their income, up to $9,325, and 15% on the balance of their income up to $16,000.
 That’s a pretty significant tax bill of $1,933: $932 on the first $9,325, plus $1,001 of the $6,675 balance, for a total of $1,933.